-- (1) The Chair of the Committee on Rules, Calendar, and Operations of the House; - (2) The Majority Leader; - (3) The member submitting the report on the bill or other matter under consideration; - (4) The member introducing the bill or other matter under consideration; or - (5) The member in charge of the measure, who shall be designated by the chair of the standing committee or permanent subcommittee reporting the same to the House at the time the bill or other matter under consideration is reported to the House or taken up for consideration. - (b) The previous question shall be as follows: "Shall the main question now be put?"
-When the call for the previous question has been decided in the affirmative by a majority vote of the House, the question is on the passage of the bill, resolution, or other matter under consideration.

-- (c) The call for the previous question shall preclude all motions, amendments, and debate, except the motion to adjourn, motion to recess, or motion to table. - (d) If the previous question is decided in the negative, the question remains under debate.
+- (1) The Chair of the Committee on Rules, Calendar, and Operations of the House; - (1a) The Vice-Chair of the Committee on Rules, Calendar, and Operations of the House if the Chair is not in the chamber or able to participate in debate; - (2) The Majority Leader; - (3) The member submitting the report on the bill or other matter under consideration; - (4) The member introducing the bill or other matter under consideration; - (5) The member in charge of the measure, who shall be designated by the chair of the standing committee reporting the same to the House at the time the bill or other matter under consideration is reported to the House or taken up for consideration. - (b) The previous question shall be as follows: "Shall the main question now be put?"
+When the call for the previous question has been decided in the affirmative by a majority vote of the House, the question is on the passage of the bill, resolution, or other matter under consideration. - (c) The call for the previous question shall preclude all motions, amendments, and debate, except the motion to adjourn, motion to recess, or motion to table. - (d) If the previous question is decided in the negative, the question remains under debate. - (e) After the previous question is ordered by the House on the main question of second or third reading, the Majority Leader and the Minority Leader may each allocate three minutes of debate on the question.
+The Majority Leader and the Minority Leader may each designate another member to act under this subsection.